Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Experiments and Findings

-We compare the alignment (agreement) between measures and bias ratings in the CPS dataset.
-Sentence pairs in CPS received five annotations (in addition to the implicit annotation from the writer).
-We map these sentences to a binary classification task, where a sentence is considered biased if it satisfies criteria stemming from \citealp{nangia-etal-2020-crows}, where (1) at least three out of six annotators (including the implicit annotation) agree a given pair is socially biased and (2) the majority of annotators who agree a given pair is socially biased agree on the type of social bias being expressed.\footnote{This experiment setting gives 58 unbiased pairs and 1,450 biased pairs for binary classification.}
+We compare the alignment (agreement) between measures and bias ratings in CPS.
+Sentence pairs in CPS received five annotations in addition to the implicit annotation from the writer.
+We map sentences to a binary classification task, where a sentence is considered biased if it satisfies criteria from \citealp{nangia-etal-2020-crows}, where (1) at least three out of six annotators (including the implicit annotation) agree a given pair is socially biased and (2) the majority of annotators who agree a given pair is socially biased agree on the type of social bias being expressed.\footnote{This experiment setting gives 58 unbiased pairs and 1,450 biased pairs for binary classification.}

 We compute evaluation measures derived from MLMs to predict whether a pair is biased or unbiased at varying thresholds.
-All measures are computed for each sentence in a pair and are continuous values.
-Thresholds for bias scores computed on sentences with bias against advantaged and disadvantaged groups respectively maximize area under the ROC Curve for that measure (shown for $\text{BERT}_{\text{uncased}}$ and RoBERTa in Figure \ref{rocauc}).
-We find that one or more of our measures consistently outperforms CPS, \textsc{aul} and \textsc{aula} in their agreement with human annotators.
+All measures are computed for each sentence in a pair.
+Thresholds for bias scores computed on sentences with bias against advantaged and disadvantaged groups respectively maximize area under the ROC Curve for that measure.
+We find one or more of proposed measures $\Delta\textsc{pa}$ and \textsc{crra}, along with modified $\Delta\textsc{p}$ and \textsc{crr}, outperform \textsc{aul} and \textsc{aula} in their agreement with human annotators on CPS for $\text{RoBERTa}_{P}$ and $\text{BERT}_{P,\text{unc}}$ based on higher AUROC values if MLMs exhibit bias towards disadvantaged groups (ROC curves in Appendix \ref{appendix:p}).